czlucius/code-scanner/README.md

 # License
 This project is licensed with the GNU Affero General Public License.
 View [the license file](LICENSE.md) for more info.

+# Notes
+1. Tag EXPM is used for experimental features.
+    Use Ctrl+Shift+F to perform project-wide search in Android Studio.